Get,

 Food Sources of Carbohydrates

-Choose high-fibre foods as much as possible, such as whole grains and pieces of bread, beans, vegetables, and fruits.
-Generally, vegetables and fruits are not the most concentrated sources.
-Fibre, but they are important foods that need to be promoted because they contain important micronutrients.
-Similarly, milk and dairy products that contain lactose usually do not contain fibre, but they are also an important food source of carbohydrates because foods high in carbohydrate contain calcium, vitamin D, and protein in the diet.
+Choose high-fibre foods as much as possible, such as whole grains and pieces of bread, beans, vegetables, and fruits1.
+Generally, vegetables and fruits are not the most concentrated sources of fibre, but they are important foods that need to be promoted because they contain important micronutrients5.
+Similarly, milk and dairy products that contain lactose usually do not contain fibre, but they are also an important food source of carbohydrates as well as provide calcium, vitamin D, and protein in the diet6

 Dr. Smita Barode, B.A.M.S, M.S.